Using genetically modified microbes to deliver medicine in the microbiome. Day Two of CRL’s World Congress meeting.

 Many of the medicines on the market are synthetic small molecule drugs, but one presenter at CRL’s World Congress meeting delivered a convincing argument in favor of using bacteria to cure rare diseases.

-“We rely heavily on traditional animal models, like mouse models of disease and nonhuman primates,” said Kip West, Director of Pharmacology at Synlogic.
+“We rely heavily on traditional animal models, like mouse models of disease and [large animal models],” said Kip West, Director of Pharmacology at Synlogic.
 “However our drug development [team] has been working on very nontraditional treatments – developing a novel class of synthetic biotic medicine by the marriage of synthetic biology and probiotic bacteria.”

 West focused his talk mainly on the use of genetically modified E. coli to treat phenylketonuria (PKU) and maple syrup urine disease (MSUD); two rare inborn errors of metabolism that both result in toxic buildup of certain amino acids in the body.
 West described the process of developing E. coli strains that can theoretically be introduced to the patient’s microbiome to help break down these amino acids.